A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 A biography of Philip Freelon, whose rich family history and deep understanding of Black culture brought him to the role of lead architect for the Smithsonian's National Museum of African American History and Culture.

-A person stirrs a pot of something with steam rising, in what appears to be a pink kitchen.
+Book cover for Sweet Justice, showing a person stirring a pot with steam rising, in what appears to be a pink kitchen.

 Sweet Justice: Georgia Gilmore and the Montgomery Bus Boycott